 Recently I talked with a college girl who was struggling with whether or not she should break up with her boyfriend.
 They both loved each other and had been dating a while.
 They went to church together and seemed super compatible.
-But she kept having this nagging feeling that something wasn’t right.
-She told me that they had been sexually active in the past, but she was feeling as though she wanted to change that part of their relationship and she wasn’t sure how he would react.
+But she kept having this nagging feeling that something wasn't right.
+She told me that they had been sexually active in the past, but she was feeling as though she wanted to change that part of their relationship and she wasn't sure how he would react.
 I told her that his reaction was a huge indicator as to whether or not they should stay together or not.
+Then remember that MILFs love kinky sex toys so if you are having fun with a MILF then make sure you get some good toys for her.

 Sex is a big deal in a relationship.
 My personal feelings are that you should wait until you are married to have sex.
 I think this for lots of reasons, and I'll share those another time.
 Jamie has done a good job of sharing one of the main reasons you should wait and that's because waiting takes self-control, and guess what, marriage takes self-control as well.
 Good lessons to learn while you are dating.